Pope Francis departs Rome for risky, historic Iraq tour

-ROME (Reuters) - Pope Francis left Rome on Friday to start a four-day trip to Iraq, his most risky foreign trip since his election in 2012 and the first visit by a pontiff to the country.
+ABOARD THE PAPAL PLANE (Reuters) - Pope Francis headed to Iraq on Friday for his most risky foreign trip since his election in 2012, and said he felt duty-bound to make the “emblematic” visit because the country had suffered so much for so long.

-An Alitalia airplane carrying the 84-year-old pope, his entourage, a security detail, and about 75 journalists, left Rome’s Leonardo da Vinci airport for the 4-1/2-hour flight to the Iraqi capital, Baghdad.
+An Alitalia plane carrying him, his entourage, a security detail, and about 75 journalists, left Rome’s Leonardo da Vinci airport for the 4-1/2-hour flight to Baghdad.

-Iraq is deploying thousands of additional security personnel to protect Francis during the visit, which comes after a spate of rocket and suicide bomb attacks raised fears for his safety.
+Iraq is deploying thousands of additional security personnel to protect the 84-year-old pope during the visit, which comes after a spate of rocket and suicide bomb attacks raised fears for his safety.

-The flags of Iraq and the Vatican City fluttered outside Baghdad airport in anticipation of his arrival.
+“I am happy to be making trips again,” he said in brief comments to reporters aboard the plane, alluding to the coronavirus pandemic which has prevented him from travelling.
+The Iraq trip is his first outside Italy since November 2019.

+“This is an emblematic trip and it is a duty towards a land that has been martyred for so many years,” Francis said, before donning a mask and greeting each reporter individually, without shaking hands.

-Francis’s whirlwind tour will cover four cities in the north and south of the country, taking him by plane, helicopter and possibly armoured car to areas that most foreign dignitaries are unable to reach, let alone in such a short space of time.
+Francis’s whirlwind tour will take him by plane, helicopter and possibly armoured car to four cities, including areas that most foreign dignitaries are unable to reach, let alone in such a short space of time.

 He will say Mass at a Baghdad church, meet Iraq’s top Shi’ite Muslim cleric in the southern city of Najaf and travel north to Mosul, where the army had to empty the streets for security reasons last year for a visit by Iraq’s prime minister.

-Mosul is a former Islamic State stronghold, and churches and other buildings there still bear the strains of conflict.
+Mosul is a former Islamic State stronghold, and churches and other buildings there still bear the scars of conflict.

 Since the defeat of the Islamic State militants in 2017, Iraq has seen a greater degree of security, though violence persists, often in the form of rocket attacks by Iran-aligned militias on U.S. targets, and U.S. military action in response.

-On Wednesday morning, 10 rockets landed on an airbase that hosts U.S., coalition and Iraqi forces.
-Hours after that attack, the pope reaffirmed he would be going to Iraq.
+On Wednesday 10 rockets landed on an airbase that hosts U.S., coalition and Iraqi forces.
+Hours later, Francis reaffirmed he would travel to Iraq.

 Islamic State also remains a threat.
 In January, a suicide attack claimed by the Sunni militant group killed 32 people in Baghdad’s deadliest such attack for years.